z390 Portable Mainframe Assembler and Emulator

 2. ZSTRMAC.BAT - command using %1 to set SYSUT1 input and %2 to set SYSUT2 output and translate structured macro assembler to standard HLASM macro assembler.

-The following new regression test programs are included in z390 v1.4.02e PTF:
+The following regression test programs are included:

 1. rt\test\ZSTRMAC1.MLC - bootstrap version of translator written in standard HLASM.